-\subsubsection{Auxiliary results for the proof of Theorem \ref{thm_fidis}}
+\subsection{Auxiliary results for the proof of Theorem \ref{thm_fidis}}

-The convergence of the finite-dimensional distributions is facilitated by the following auxiliary results, whose proofs are postponed to the supplementary material.
-To begin with, we have an result on the quadratic term appearing in the expansion of the test statistic. \begin{lemma} As $n\to\infty,$ it holds for $t\in [t_0,1-t_0]$
+The convergence of the finite-dimensional distributions is facilitated by the following auxiliary results, whose proofs are postponed to Section \ref{secb}.
+To begin with, we have a result on the quadratic term appearing in the expansion of the test statistic. \begin{lemma} As $n\to\infty,$ it holds for $t\in [t_0,1-t_0]$

 where $\breve\sigma^2_{n,t}$ is defined in \eqref{def_sigma_breve}. \end{lemma} The following result shows that the logarithmic terms are negligible at a $\delta$-dependent rate.
 It will also be used in Section \ref{sec_proof_tight} when the proving the asymptotic tightness given in Theorem \ref{thm_tight}. \begin{lemma} Assume that \ref{ass_mp_regime} and \ref{ass_mom} with some $\delta>0$ are satisfied.
 Then, it holds for all $t\in [t_0,1-t_0]$